- Updated on 09 Aug 2019

 Drag the components to the Results tab to create and populate the report columns.

-To further customize the report, click the arrow next to a column header and select Edit .
+To further customize the report, click the arrow next to a column header and select the pencil icon to edit.
 You can group report data by the column, which allows you to display the report as a chart.

 Once saved, a report can be exported in HTML , .pdf or .xls formats.